smy1/swlab/python/README.md

 ```
 In the code above:
 - __`folder`__: Enter __the path of the main project folder__.
 - __`attempts`__: If this is the first __attempt to sync and juxtapose videos__, enter `1`.
-If the number entered here is larger than 1, we need to pass arguments to the parameter `corr` (see below), otherwise, the function will return an error.
+If the number entered here is larger than 1, we need to pass arguments to the parameter `corr` (see Figure 5 below), otherwise, the function will return an error.
 - __`cam1`__: Stands for "camera-1".
 Enter __the name of the first video__.
 In this example, Python will search for a video file that has the word "sbr1" in the name.
 These videos should be stored in their respective subfolders.
-The names of these subfolders must be provided in the first column of the Excel file (see Figure 5 below).
+The names of these subfolders must be passed to the parameter `children` (see Figure 5 below).
 - __`cam2`__: Stands for "camera-2".
 Enter __the name of the second video__.
 In this example, Python will search for a video file that has the word "sbr2" in the name.
 These videos should be stored together with cam1 videos.
 - __`cam3`__: Stands for "camera-3".
 Enter __the name of the third video__.
 In this example, Python will search for a video file that has the word "sbr3" in the name.
 These videos should be stored together with cam1 & cam2 videos.
 - __`newname`__: __Give the new video a name__.